Bulgarian wines

 Excellent food and wine - and the home of Spartacus!
 Great reasons to visit Bulgaria.

-Slow Tours also offers a number of other Wine Tours in Europe
+Slow Tours also offers a number of Gastronomy tours in Europe